bolnel/nelsite1/content/articles/how-pass-certification-exam-test-first-try-tips-techniques.md

 Depending on your exam, there might be questions where you need to perform a small task, write an answer to an open-ended question, and so on.
 The obvious advice here is to practice the tasks you'll encounter.

-Here's a detailed guide by The Clearinghouse on [how to answer the essay questions](https://wac.colostate.edu/resources/writing/guides/exams/).
+For example, the 3rd level of Professional Scrum Master certification mostly has the essay questions.
+Here's the guide on [how to manage your time and practice answering essay-type questions](/articles/psm-3-certification-exam-preparation).

 ## 7. Test the exam setup in advance